lwz7512/my-dev.to/blog-posts/using-image-in-gatsby/index.md

 The images declared by img tag broken all!

-Although all the `gatsby-image`s built by `$ gatsby build --prefx-paths` works, but those native imgs dont' work.
+Although all the `gatsby-image`s built by `$ gatsby build --prefx-paths` works, but those native imgs don't work.

 What's the solution?